-New weightings will apply for the Quality Evaluation 2025
+New weightings for Quality Evaluation 2026

-Additional funding weightings for Māori and Pacific staff members were agreed by the Government in 2021, and will be applied to the Quality Evaluation 2025 results as follows:
+Additional funding weightings for Māori and Pacific staff members were agreed by the Government in 2021.
+These were expected to apply to Quality Evaluation 2026 results as follows:

 - > a funding weighting of 2.5 for Evidence Portfolios submitted by Māori staff members - > a funding weighting of 2 for Evidence Portfolios submitted by Pacific staff members.